French style is not about having more; it’s about choosing pieces that work hard.

 7. Structured Jacket

 A structured jacket is a great piece for Spring, when the weather starts to get warmer, but it’s still not warm enough to leave the house without an extra layer.
-It can be worn with many of the same foundational pieces you can wear with a knit cardigan, however it offers a much more refined look.
-This will often be the focal point of the outfit, as many are decorated with gold buttons, making it the centre of attention.
-Wear it with a classic dark denim or a pair of black trousers and ballet flats to complete the look.
+This piece will often be the focal point of the outfit, as many are decorated with gold buttons, making it the centre of attention.
+Wear it with classic dark denim or a pair of black trousers and ballet flats for a timeless French feel.

 8. Classic T-Shirt